botre/anki-decks/src/computer-science.md

 The Language Server Protocol (LSP) defines the protocol used between an editor or IDE and a language server that provides language features like auto complete, go to definition, find all references etc.

-## CocoaPods

-Application level dependency manager for Objective-C, Swift and any other languages that run on the Objective-C runtime.

-## ANTLR

-"ANother Tool for Language Recognition".

-Parser generator for reading, processing, executing, or translating structured text or binary files.

-Used to build languages, tools, and frameworks.

-From a grammar, ANTLR generates a parser that can build and walk parse trees.

-## Gradle

-Java-focused build automation tool.

-## gRPC

-Cross-platform open source high performance Remote Procedure Call framework.

 ## Reference counting

 Technique of storing the number of references, pointers, or handles to a resource, such as an object, a block of memory,